 Stops 4 and 5.
-After lunch, we drove a little way to the river and then to Lake Tsivlos.
+After lunch, we drove towards Lake Tsivlos.
 The scenery was astonishing, with all the water coming down from the snowy mountain peaks and rushing through the shoaling river.
 By the bridge, we were treated to the spectacle of dozens, if not hundreds of Beautiful Demoiselles, alighting before our eyes.
-Their appearance as they flitted in and out of the sunlight, was like as dancing sapphires.
-Another Grey Wagtail, Dingy Skipper and a few Common Blues were seen flying over the pebble shoals.
-Sotiris also rescued a Greek Goldenring Dragonfly which had fallen into the water.
+Their appearance as they flitted in and out of the sunlight, was like some dancing sapphires.
+Another Grey Wagtail and a few Common Blue were seen flying over the pebble shoals and Sotiris rescued a Greek Goldenring Dragonfly which had fallen into the water.

-We moved up to the beautiful lake at Tsivlos, surrounded by huge pines.
-As we walked along the path that surrounds the lake, a male Cirl Bunting, in all its colours, came down to drink water.
+We moved up to the beautiful lake at Tsivlos itself, surrounded by huge pines and walked along the path that surrounds the lake.
+A male Cirl Bunting, in all its colours, came down to drink water.
 Dragonflies were flying around the reeds and Andrew searched the woodland looking for Graylings, but they were moving fast and difficult to identify.
-A very docile and colourful male Peloponnese

-Wall Lizard, stood patiently until almost all of us had taken photographs of him!
-While Peter and Sue didn't miss the chance for a quick swim, the rest of us observed a turtle basking at the end of a dead branch poking out of the water.
+A very docile male Peloponnese wall lizard, very colourful, stood patiently until almost all of us had their photographs of him against the rock!
+While Peter and Sue didn't miss the chance for a quick swim, the rest observed a turtle basking, motionless at the end of a dead wood branch that emerged from the water.
 Butterflies seen included Balkan Marbled White, Great Banded Grayling, Painted Lady, Common Blue and Eastern Bath White.

 Stop 6.
 We moved on to a semi-deserted village which had been celebrating the feast of St John the Baptist.
 People from villages all around came to celebrate and join in a shared dinner.
 The church with its mainly modern murals, was well worth a look but our interest was butterflies, so after chatting briefly with the villagers we wandered down the street to the river, following Camberwell Beauties and other butterflies on our way.
 One roadside Bramble had some interesting species including Blue-spot Hairstreak, Ilex Hairstreak, Ripart's Anomalous and Long-tailed Blues, some worn, some fresh.
 The interest grew, as we found a lot of butterflies gathering around the cherry trees in the village.
-Lots of Large Tortoiseshells were found, some feeding on cherries, while others just basked on the leaves.
-With them, Lattice Brown, Nettle Tree Butterfly and Delattin's Grayling.
+Lots of Large Tortoiseshells, some feeding on cherries, while others just basked on the leaves, Lattice Brown, Nettle Tree Butterfly and Delattin's Grayling.
 Peter and Mark wandered up the road and found some puddling blues, including Escher's and Chapman's.

 Around 6.30pm we had a quick drink at the local taverna, then moved back towards our base on Chelmos, stopping on the way at a creek where predominantly Silver-studded Blues were found roosting in the grasses.